NanoBreeze/Bluefin-Compiler/README.md

 A struct can inherit from a single parent struct, in which it is able to use all the parent's and grandparent's fields and methods
 Name hiding occurs when a derived struct has members with the same name as the parent struct and references will refer to the member in the derived struct.

+In addition, a struct's members and methods allow forward referencing.
+Eg, a method may contain reference to a member variable that's declared later in the struct.
+However, if the referred variable isn't a struct member (eg, a local variable), then the forward reference is illegal.

 **Constraints**: Definition must occur with declaration.
 Currently, initialization with `s = {...}` isn't allowed.
 A struct can inherit from at most one other struct.